JUMP AHEAD

 You’ll notice no regeneration if you’ve ever driven your EV at 100% battery charge.
 You are also going from a cold start (also more consumption).

-The repetitions of the phase account for this difference.
+The phase repetitions account for this difference.
 More energy is used in the first instance.
 These two cycles are averaged to provide a single consumption figure.

-Because we need more complexity, they are also weighted against the total battery size (the first segment is weighted against the total capacity).
-Therefore a large battery will have less of the first segment in the final WLTP rating.
+This is also weighted against the total battery size (the first segment is weighted against the total capacity).
+Therefore, a large battery will have less of the first segment in the final WLTP rating.

 Sounds tricky?
 It’s pretty clever.